 If a joint federal return was filed and you are filing separate returns in Virginia (Filing Status 3), itemized deductions that cannot be accounted for separately must be allocated proportionately between spouses based on each spouse's share of the combined federal adjusted gross income.

+Line 10 Itemized Deductions.
 You must claim itemized deductions on your Virginia return if you claimed itemized deductions on your federal return.
-Before making an entry on Form 760, Lines 10a or 10b, answer the following questions:
+Before making an entry on Form 760, Line 10, answer the following questions:

 Do you have an addition (Schedule ADJ, Line 2a) or subtraction (Schedule ADJ, Line 6a) for Fixed Date Conformity?